 The next morning (Monday), the chief of police, likely feeling a little bad for pooh-poohing the shelter director days earlier, kept vigil while she oversaw the evacuation of the last few dogs from the shelter.
 At last ALL the animals, some 200 dogs, cats, birds, and a pig or two, were safe.

 On Monday and Tuesday, the weather was sunny and warm and beautiful.
 My husband and I (and the three dogs) stayed with a friend in a nearby town.
 I had no computer, just my phone.
 I spent most of my time at my friend Sarah’s place, trying to help care for the evacuated dogs – and with Sarah promoting them on her Facebook page, adopting six of them out!!

 As I write this, it’s Wednesday morning, and a storm is moving in.
 If the lake water rises rapidly again, and conditions deteriorate, another evacuation will be called.
-This time I will be more ready, with my computer and all my dogs with me, and my husband with his phone taped to his body, I think.
+This time I will be more ready, with my computer and all my dogs with me, and I’ll duct-tape my husband’s cell phone to his to his body, I think.
 But no matter what happens, the shelter animals will be safe, thanks to the efforts of many local animal lovers AND, most significantly, to the hyper-vigilance and experience of my local shelter director, Lorraine “Rainy” Green.
 That’s really her name!
 She avoids the spotlight like the plague, but I hope she will take a bow when this is all over.